Undistraction/position/README.md

 The main mixin takes the following form:

-- `position` is one of `absolute`, `fixed` or `relative`.
+- `position` is one of `absolute`, `fixed`, `relative` or static.
 - `offsets` is a list of values defining the offsets

 ```
 @include position(position, offsets);
 ```

-There are three mixins to remove the need to set the postition value.
-They all take offsets as a single argument:
+There are four mixins to remove the need to set the postition value.
+They all take offsets as a single argument, other than static which has no arguments as offsets will have no effect.

 ```
 @include absolute(offsets);
 @include fixed(offsets);
 @include relative(offsets);
+@include static;
 ```

 The value for offsets is a list of keywords, some of which accept values which must follow those